Sam-Maquito/portfolio/README.md

 # portfolio
-A portfolio website for showing my skills and previous projects.
+A portfolio website for previewing skills and previous projects.